chef-customers/dockerized-chef-services/README.md

 ### Manually

 1. Provision 2 hosts that are running a modern Linux OS (RHEL 7 or Ubuntu 16.04) as well as recent versions of Docker and optionally docker-compose
 2. Attach SAN (block) storage to each host for storing persistent data

+### Data Directories

+Each Host must have directories created under `$DATA_MOUNT` and be owned by `$USER_ID`:

+For Automate 1.x:

+* postgresql
+* rabbitmq
+* elasticsearch
+* maintenance
+* workflow
+* compliance
+* nginx

+For Chef Server:

+* postgresql
+* elasticsearch
+* nginx

+### Arbitrary Random User/Group ids

+If specifying an arbitrary and random uid/gid for the container processes, you must bind mount a [passwd](passwd_example.md) and [group](group_example.md) file with those users into the container.
+The example files provided should work just fine after replacing the `testuser` entry with your own.

 #### Docker Compose
 1. copy the `automate.yml` file to the first host, and run: